Generalize Symbolic Knowledge With Neural Rule Engine: Related Work

-\textbf{Neural module networks} Neural Module Networks (NMN), first proposed in Visual Question Answering (VQA), is composed of collections of joint-trained neural models \citep{andreas2016neural}.
-Inspired by recurrent neural networks and recursive neural networks, which both involve repeated application of a single computational module, any VQA network can be composed of finite computational structures which are reusable for other networks.
-In \cite{andreas2016neural}s' work, a natural language parser analyze each question to determine the basic computational modules needed to answer the question, as well as the relations between the modules.
-The specific NMN for a question is dynamically composed of reusable modules based on linguistic structure.
-All modules in NMN are independent, composable and the computation for each problem is different due to its different architecture.
+\textbf{Neural module networks} Neural Module Networks (NMN), first proposed in Visual Question Answering (VQA), are composed of collections of joint-trained neural models.

-\cite{andreas2016neural} use rule-based dependency parser \citep{zhu2013fast} to generate layouts to build NMN.
-Following \cite{andreas2016neural}, some improved methods have been proposed. \cite{andreas2016learning} present a model for learning to select layouts from a set of automatically generated candidates structures predicted by dependency parser, which is called Dynamic Neural Module Network (DNMN). \cite{hu2017learning} propose End-to-End Module Networks (N2NMNs), which learn to generate network structures without the aid of a parser while at the same time learning network parameters.
+\cite{andreas2016neural} use a rule-based dependency parser to determine the basic computational modules needed to answer the question, as well as the relations between the modules. \cite{andreas2016learning} present a model for selecting layouts from a set of structures automatically generated by a dependency parser, which is called Dynamic Neural Module Network. \cite{hu2017learning} propose End-to-End Module Networks, which learn to generate network structures with a neural parser.

-Since each RE can be considered as a finite-state machine (FSM), we can use finite pre-defined actions to interpret any RE, each of which corresponds to a module.
-Inspired by \cite{hu2017learning}, we propose Neural Rule Engine (NRE), where REs are composed of finite, reusable, computational and joint-trained modules.
+Since each RE can be considered as a finite-state machine (FSM) \citep{kaplan1994regular}, we can use finite pre-defined actions to interpret REs.
+Inspired by these works, we propose Neural Rule Engine (NRE), where REs are composed of finite, reusable, computational and joint-trained modules.
 With NRE, knowledge is learned explicitly from logic rules and generalized implicitly with neural networks.